nycki93/cookbook/src/index.md

 at this time, try logging into the server from the newly-authorized client. it will ask for your key's passphrase if you set one, but it _won't_ ask for your account passphrase, since you already authenticated yourself by having the private key. you will still need to type your password to use sudo though, just in case.

-if that went well, you can now disable password-based auth completely. as admin, open `/etc/ssh/sshd_config` and make sure these settings are set to 'no':
+if that went well, you can now disable password-based auth completely. as admin, open `/etc/ssh/sshd_config` and make sure this is set to 'no':

 ```
-ChallengeResponseAuthentication no
 PasswordAuthentication no
-UsePAM no
 ```

 save the file, and restart the ssh service: